Jaan Tallinn: Views

-Tallinn strongly promotes the study of existential risk and has given numerous talks on this topic.
+Tallinn promotes the study of existential risk and has spoken publicly on this topic.
 His main worries are related to artificial intelligence, unknowns coming from technological development, synthetic biology and nanotechnology.
-He believes humanity is not spending enough resources on long-term planning and mitigating threats that could wipe us out as a species.
+He believes humanity is not spending enough resources on long-term planning and mitigating threats that could cause human extinction.
 He has been a supporter of the Rationalist movement.
 He has also contributed to Chatham House, supporting their work on the nuclear threat.

 His views on the AI alignment problem have been influenced by the writings of Eliezer Yudkowsky.
 Tallinn recalls that "the overall idea that caught my attention that I never had thought about was that we are seeing the end of an era during which the human brain has been the main shaper of the future".
-He says he's yet to meet anyone working at AI labs who thinks the risk of training the next-generation model "blowing up the planet" is less than 1%.
+In 2023, he said he had yet to meet anyone working at AI labs who thinks the risk of training the next-generation model "blowing up the planet" is less than 1%.

 When employees of OpenAI left to form Anthropic, primarily out of concerns that OpenAI was not focused enough on AI safety, Tallinn invested in the new company.
 However, he was unsure if he had made the right decision, arguing that "on the one hand, it’s great to have this safety-focused thing.
 On the other hand, this is proliferation".
 Tallinn praised Anthropic for having a greater safety focus than other AI companies, but said "that doesn’t change the fact that they’re dealing with dangerous stuff and I’m not sure if they should be.
-I’m not sure if anyone should be”.
+I’m not sure if anyone should be".

-Tallinn helped get the pronatalist Pragmatist Foundation, created by Simone and Malcolm Collins, off the ground, with a donation of $482,000.
+Tallinn donated $482,000 to the pronatalist Pragmatist Foundation, created by Simone and Malcolm Collins.

-In March 2023, Tallinn signed an open letter from the Future of Life Institute calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4", and in May, he signed a statement from the Center for AI Safety which read "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war".
+In March 2023, Tallinn signed an open letter from the Future of Life Institute calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".
+In May 2023, he signed a statement from the Center for AI Safety which read "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war".
+He also signed the October 2025 statement from the Future of Life Institute calling for "a prohibition on the development of superintelligence, not lifted before there is broad scientific consensus that it will be done safely and controllably, and strong public buy-in".